alex-pt01/Network-and-Computer-Security/README.md

 Adapter 3: associated with NAT.
 ```
 Then you need to copy the contents of the file [vm2.yml](VMs%20config/vm2.yml)
- present in the directory to /etc/netplan/01-network-manager-all.yaml on VM2.
+ and paste into /etc/netplan/01-network-manager-all.yaml on VM2.

 **VM3: Front Office APP**
 ```